-Without a doubt lifting could become a rather boring activity after a while.
+Lifting has the capacity to quickly turn into a rather boring activity.
 You do the same workout day after day, week after week, month after month.
-Here and there you add a little weight, set a small PR and post about it on Facebook.
-Sometimes this is just enough action to keep you going, but no matter who you are, there will be days when you would rather play Solitaire than fight gravity in a sweaty gym.
+Here and there you add a little weight, set a small PR and post about it on Facebook or Instagram.
+Sometimes this is just enough action to keep you going, but make no mistake about it – there will be days when you would rather play Solitaire than fight gravity in a sweaty gym.

 If you incorporate frequent deloads in your training sessions, you can do the same routine for many years without changing a thing, provided that there are no slip-ups.

 Why deload?
 Because deloads are part of a natural process called cycling.
-Life itself is a cycle and when your training reflect this fact, you have a pretty decent shot at increasing your training longevity.
-Deloads could be looked at as sleeping.
-You need sleep no matter who you are and what you do for a living.
+Life itself is a cycle, and when your training reflects this fact, you have a pretty decent shot at increasing your training longevity.

-Let’s say that you routine consists of a few basic exercises that cover pretty much the entire body.
-You can technically stick with this training approach until the end of times.
-However, you will notice that there will be periods when you just can’t handle doing the same thing.
-The mind needs to be lied to and kept entertained.
+Technically, you can stick with this training approach until the end of times.
+However, there will be periods when you just can’t handle the lack of variety.
+The mind has to be kept entertained.
 That’s why people change their routines more often than needed.

-Constantly changing your routine is not the best way to add variety to your life.
-There are activities which work much better.
+Sadly, constantly modifying your routine is not the best way to add variety to your life.
+There are activities that work better.
 Looking at lifting as the only way to have fun will actually hinder progress because you will become impatient.
 I am almost sorry to inform you, but lifting progresses slowly, regardless of what the YouTubers who seem to be setting PRs everyday say.
-In the real world, progress is slow.

-Sure, there may be some cookie cutter routine such as Smolov that could potentially add 100 pounds to your squat in three months, but the truth is that those are just temporary solutions.
-Sooner or later you will have to come up with a training schedule that is long term focused and comes with slow progress.
+Sure, there may be some shortcut routines like Smolov that could potentially add 100 pounds to your squat in three months, but the truth is that those are just temporary solutions.
+Sooner or later, you will have to come up with a long term training schedule.
 That’s just the reality of lifting.
-You may be able to add more pounds to your lifts in a short period of time using some Soviet or Rippetoe magic, but at the end of the day your long term approach is what keeps your going forward.

-I have experienced my fair share of boredom with lifting too, because I have tried to use it as a universal problem fixer many times.
-This is one of the issues ordinary people often experience.
-In general, our lives are very oppressed.
-We are allowed to observe what the high class is doing thanks to movies, magazines, books and other forms of media, but we don’t have permission to experience those things ourselves.
+I have experienced my fair share of boredom in the weight room too as a result of trying to use it as a universal problem fixer.
+Many lifters do the same thing because our lives are oppressed.
+We are allowed to observe what the high class is doing through movies, magazines, books and other forms of media, but we don’t have permission to experience those things ourselves.

-The result is overheat.
-You are allowed to look, but never to have it yourself.
+The result is overheating.
+You are allowed to look, but never to touch.
 The biggest irony is that in order for the rich to be rich, somebody has to be poor.
 The Earth is a dualistic realm where balance is obtained at every cost.
 You can’t have CEOs and politicians a.k.a.
-Talking Heads fooling around in the newest cars, without an army of working bees doing production work behind the scenes.
+Talking Heads fooling around in the newest cars without an army of working bees doing production work behind the scenes.

 What’s left for the little man?

 It depends on the individual.
-Some go to Disneyland, others focus on living through their children, while people like me hit the iron in an attempt get rid of all that negative energy.
+Some go to Disneyland, others focus on living through their children while people like me hit the iron in an attempt get rid of the negative energy.

 Your boss may be able to exploit you because the system thrives on such mechanisms, but he can never steal your bench press numbers, right?

 Truth be told, variety is often overrated as far as long term progress is concerned.
-Many people don’t progress in any area because their goals keep on changing.
-When you have too many goals, you energy is spread thin.
-Nevertheless, I am not saying that doing the same thing is the answer either.
-If that was the case people, who go to the gym and do the same routine, using the same weights every time, would be the strongest people on Earth.
-They are not and never will be.
+Many people don’t progress because they keep on changing things.
+When you have too many goals, your energy is spread thin.